JMaxant/docker_wordpress/README.md

  - Fix the way the mapping is handled (i.e: include a make setup command that will git clone a clean wordpress in a {PROJECT_NAME} folder, rather than having to clone it manually in a WordPress folder)

 ---
-This is **_my_** baby.
+This is **_my baby_** .
 I know he is probably broken and messed up but I love it the way it is.
 But please, fill issues, comments, forks if you want to ! :P